PrajwalKarande/JavaScript-Projects/README.md

 ## 📝 About The Repository

 This repository serves as a learning log and portfolio for my journey with JavaScript.
 Each project is a self-contained example of a specific concept or functionality, ranging from basic DOM manipulation to more advanced API integrations.
-I'll be adding new projects regularly, so feel free to explore!
+Feel free to explore!

 ## 📂 Projects